dstebila/pygamehop/docs/examples.md

 - Starting game: `PKEfromKEM` inlined into the "left" version of the PKE IND-CPA game (`PKE.INDCPA.main0`), in which the challenge ciphertext is the encryption of `m0`.
 - Hop 1: A distinguishing step in which the real KEM shared secret is replaced with a random value.
-	- Reduction `R01` is an IND-CPA adversary against the KEM scheme that interpolates between Game 0 and Game 1.
+	- Reduction `R01` is an IND-CPA adversary against the KEM scheme that interpolates between the starting game and Game 1.
 - Hop 2: A distinguishing step in which the real KDF output is replaced with a random value.
 	- Reduction `R12` is an adversary against the security of the KDF scheme that interpolates between Game 1 and Game 2.
 - Hop 3: A distinguishing step in which the encryption mask is XORed with `m1` rather than `m0`.